When Arabic music meets Beethoven | DW | 05.07.2021

 "We have done it, the results are here," Haddad said, rejoicing at how the "1001 Beats" ensemble succeeded in mixing different traditions of music.
 "We want to show through music how important it is that people come together because it is a global language that everyone understands," he added.

-Indeed, the idea of the "1001 Beats" project is to ultimately promote social inclusion and integration between immigrants and locals in Germany — so that the immigrants get to know Germany better and locals are more understanding towards migrant traditions.
+Indeed, the "1001 Beats" project ultimately aims to promote social inclusion and integration between immigrants and locals in Germany.

-Gondecki-Safari is project director at Migrapolis, part of the Bonn Institute for Migration Research that has different projects to promote inclusion within German society.
+Gondecki-Safari is project director at Migrapolis, part of the Bonn Institute for Migration Research, whose various activities promote inclusion within German society.

 "It's like how it happens in real life.
 Integration as process, in the sense of people coming together, has been happening for centuries," Gondecki-Safari said, adding that migration wasn't something that started just three or four years ago.